Swift Collections: Sets

 Overview of Sets in Swift

 In Swift, a Set is a collection type that stores unique values of the same type in an unordered list.
-It is similar to an array, but it does not have a defined order and cannot have duplicate values.
+It’s similar to an array, but it does not have a defined order and cannot have duplicate values.
 Sets are particularly useful when you need to ensure that each element appears only once and when the order of elements is not important.

 Sets in Swift are implemented as generic collections, which means they can store any type of value as long as it conforms to the Hashable protocol.
-This is because the set needs to be able to determine if it already contains a particular value, which it does by comparing hash values.
+That is because the set needs to be able to determine if it already contains a particular value, which it does by comparing hash values.

 let numbers: Set = [1, 2, 3, 4, 5]